eudoxia0/eudoxia0.github.io/article/_posts/2023-07-11-type-systems-memory-safety.md

   anything".
 - **Safety:** lifetimes soften the linearity rules while preserving safety, due to the law of exclusivity, and the fact that lifetimes are scoped.

+Now references seem like a silver bullet: we get safety and ergonomics.
+What are the problems?

+Cons:

+1. **Complexity:** lifetime analysis can be complex.
+The complexity is more or less proportional to how easy it is to write code that "does what you mean" and have it compile.
+In other words, ergonomics come at the cost of language complexity.

+   To make code easier to write you need all sorts of heuristics and special cases.
+These complicate the analysis, making the compilers harder to implement, and making the language rules harder to understand.

+2. **Learning Curve:** related to the above, the main problem people report with Rust is the learning curve.
+People often describe learning Rust as fighting the borrow checker until they develop an intuitive sense for how it works.
+It's hard to write down a small, core set of rules for Rust borrow checking.

+   There are many things to understand: non-lexical lifetimes and implicit reborrowing for example.

+3. **Lifetime Creep:** as in region-based memory management, if you want to store a lifetime in a data structure, you

 ## Second-Class References {#ref2}